Diffusion of charged particles in a stochastic force-free magnetic field: Discussion

-Furthermore, averaging over the initial coordinates and velocities of particles, considering them as equally probable, we find the contribution of particle motion in a single cell of the random field into the diffusion coefficient.
-It turns out that the answer depends only on the dimensionless parameter, $a = \alpha v_0 / \omega_c$, which is the ratio of the cyclotron radius to the length of the inhomogeneity.
-For small values of $a$, i.e. small cyclotron radii (magnetized particles), the contribution to the diffusion is maximum and begins to decrease at large values of $a$.
-If $a >>1$ the contribution to the diffusion of these particles tends to zero according to the law $ \propto a^{-1}$.
-This is natural, since the free motion can not be diffusion.
+We found the contribution of the motion of particles in a single magnetic cell in their diffusion coefficient $D$ by averaging $D$ over the initial coordinates and velocities of particles.
+We consider initial velocities to be equally probable.
+The answer depends only on the dimensionless parameter $a = \alpha v_0 / \omega_c$, which is the ratio of the cyclotron radius to the length $l$ of the field inhomogeneity.

-Since the configuration of the random field contains a continuous range of different values of the magnetic field strength and scale, we take averaging over their values, considering spectrum as power law (\ref{spectrum}).
-As a result, it turns out, that the diffusion of particles is mainly determined by the cyclotron radius of particle rotation $r_L$ in the large-scale field and its scale $L_0$.
-The index of the spectrum $\beta$ enters only as multiplier into the expression for the diffusion coefficient.
-Diffusion is proportional to the Larmor radius of the particle, $r_L$, at $r_L <L_0 / 2\pi$ for all reasonable spectral indices $\beta$, and is independent of the cyclotron radius at $r_L> L_0 / 2 \pi$.
-However, in this case we do not take into account that particle continues to move in the magnetic fields at large distances $r>L_0$ and it has to path a long way, scattering on many irregularities, in order its motion becomes the diffusion.
-Calculating the diffusion coefficient over angle of deflection from rectilinear motion $D_\phi$ (\ref{phi}) for the case $r_L> L_0 / 2 \pi$, we find that the spatial diffusion coefficient for particles with large cyclotron radius is proportional to the square of its cyclotron radius.
-Thus, the diffusion coefficient of particles in a random magnetic field, representing a superposition of regions having the same value of the large-scale field $B_{LS}$ and the same values of scales $L_0$, has the form represented by the formula (\ref{Final}).
-It is linear, then quadratic dependence on the cyclotron radius in large-scale field.
+Next, we average the diffusion coefficient over the spectrum of the magnetic field, assuming it to have a power form (\ref{BSpectrum}).
+It turns out, that the diffusion of particles is mainly determined by the Larmor radius $r_L$ of particle rotation in the large-scale field and its maximum scale $L_0$.
+The spectral index $\beta$ enters only in the factor before the diffusion coefficient.
+We find that diffusion coefficient is proportional to the Larmor radius of the particle, $r_L$, for $r_L <L_0 / 2\pi$ for all reasonable spectral indices $\beta$, and decreases with the Larmor radius for $r_L> L_0 / 2\pi$.
+However, for particles with a large Larmor radius $r_L > L_0 / 2\pi$ this approach does not take into account that particle motion acquires diffusion character only when particle travels a long path $s \gg L_0$.
+For such particles the diffusion coefficient can be calculated in the framework of another approach.
+Mean free path is determined by the angular diffusion coefficient $D_{\phi}$ (\ref{D_phi}), and the spatial diffusion coefficient is proportional to $r_L^2$.
+Thus, if a random magnetic field is a superposition of regions with the same size $L_0$ and the same value of large-scale magnetic field $B_{LS}$, the diffusion coefficient of particles is presented by the formula (\ref{Final}).
+It is linear, then quadratic dependence on Larmor radius in the large scale field.